jwds1978/jwds1978.github.io/_posts/2017-05-04-all-sorts-of-fucked-up.md

   alt="" height="120" src="{{ site.uri.assets }}/blog/2017/05/04/all-sorts-of-fucked-up/disabled_120x120.png"
   style="border: 0px; float: right; margin-bottom: 10px; margin-left: 10px;" width="120" />
 <p>
-  I've posted previous articles with some photos showing just how fuck-up my leg is.&nbsp; They're far more detailed and graphic than those within this particular post.&nbsp; However, below, find a few photos that I'd taken today.&nbsp; I'm in an excessive amount of pain the last couple of weeks &#8212;
+  I've posted previous articles with some photos showing just how fucked-up my leg is.&nbsp; They're far more detailed and graphic than those within this particular post.&nbsp; However, below, find a few photos that I'd taken today.&nbsp; I'm in an excessive amount of pain the last couple of weeks &#8212;
   lack of medical care, living on the street, etc. aggrivating shit.
 </p>